fc00/node-fc00/README.md

 fc00 keys convert <pubkey>
 fc00 keys convert <pubkey> <privkey> <pubkey> <etc>

+# generate a public-private keypair, and an IPv6
+fc00 keys keyPair

 # find what version of fc00 you have installed
 fc00 version